MeteorStudioASU/lcc/README.md

 Please read our white papers found in the [link](https://medium.com/@mattlane66/spatial-audio-for-speaker-connected-devices-cdf96d127f67) under the [Theory](https://github.com/MeteorStudioASU/lcc/blob/master/README.md#theory) section of this page for more detailed information and configuration suggestions to get the best possible results.
 Hear low-quality previews [here](https://vimeo.com/258737254) and [here](https://vimeo.com/258736065).
 Just make sure your stereo loudspeakers are closely spaced.

-We are fine-tuning a solution for crosstalk cancellation with arbitrary tracked head pose.
-Contact us for more details if you're interested.

 ## Setup (macOS)